ARMkiyas/cloud-care/README.md

-# Cloud Care - Hospital Management System
+# Cloud Care - OPT supporting system

-Cloud Care is a secure and efficient Hospital Management System built using Next.js.
+Cloud Care is a secure and OPT supporting system built using Next.js.
 It offers a web-based interface to streamline healthcare operations, replacing manual processes with automated functionalities.
 The system ensures data security and follows strict security measures to protect sensitive information.

 ## Table of Contents
 - [Key Features](#key-features)